 This blog aims at offering informed commentary and debate on the corporate issues affecting our world.
-It is sourced from the academic and research community, which including postgraduate students, as well as experts from the industry and representatives of civil society organizations and non-governmental organizations.
+It is sourced from the academic and research community, and includes contributions from scholars, postgraduate students, as well as industry experts, representatives of civil society organizations and NGOs.
 This blog is intended to provide a forum for exchanging information and ideas across disciplinary and professional boundaries, and to foster rigorous, vigorous, and constructive debate about corporate irresponsible behaviour causes, consequences, and potential remedies.
 It follows an illustrative list of topics on which the blog will focus on:

 - Bioethics, Healthcare, and Pharmaceuticals (e.g., corporations and bioethics; healthcare affordability, drug safety).

 - Business and Human Rights (e.g., human rights law; international criminal law; corporate complicity in human rights violations and war crimes; corporate cooperation with dictatorial or rogue regimes).